 As for any observational study, there is the potential for bias to have influenced the observed results.
 Most importantly, participating herds were not a random sample of organic farms in the state, possibly resulting in selection bias.
-Participating herds were a convenience sample of a subset who responded to our initial survey in Winter 2018-2019.
+Participating herds were a convenience sample of a subset who responded to our initial survey in Winter 2018-2019 (source population).
 In 2021, there were 147 organic dairy farms in Vermont selling milk, with an average herd size of 87 cows making 6,627 kg milk/cow/year (USDA, 2022).
 Herds in the current study were slightly smaller, averaging 65 cows per farm, but with higher-producing cows (7,828 kg milk/cow/year, estimated from captured DHIA records).
-(Grohn, 2000)The potential exists that producers who volunteered to participate in the current study are systematically more progressive or somehow different in their management practices than the general population of organic farms in Vermont.
+For comparison, the average dairy cow in the U.S. produced an average of 10,926 kg of milk in 2022 (Progressive Dairy, 2017).
+It may be interesting to acknowledge here that organic cows on average produce less milk (Stiglbauer et al., 2013), and with decreased milk production comes decreased susceptibility to mastitis (Grohn, 2000).
+This relationship may in part explain the relatively low prevalence of mastitis occurring on these farms in comparison to the general population of conventionally-managed dairy farms.
+The potential exists that producers who volunteered to participate in the current study are systematically more progressive or somehow different in their management practices than the general population of organic farms in Vermont.
 Additionally, cross-sectional studies are unable to demonstrate causality for associations presented between management practices and outcomes.
 However, these limitations are inherent to every observational study, and all attempts were made to control for potential confounding with the multivariable models presented.

 One limitation of the current study is the small number of farms in each facility type.
 As state agencies had been promoting the use of bedded pack systems for years in Vermont, we had anticipated it would be feasible to enroll 10 farms using this system to house their lactating animals.
 This turned out not to be the case; the Winter 2018-2019 survey showed that many dairy farms were instead using these systems for non-lactating animals (heifers, dry cows; Andrews et al. 2021).
 Furthermore, the COVID-19 pandemic precluded resumption of the study in Spring 2020, limiting the number of farms included to herds sampled in 2019, and not all farms had DHIA data for every outcome of interest.
 A related limitation is that well-established mastitis control practices (i.e., teat-dipping, forestripping, using separate towels for individual cows) were widely adapted by participating herds, so we were unable to analyze associations between certain practices and BTM quality, udder health, and hygiene.
 A large body of work exists showing consistent udder health benefits from using these and other practices, so lack of association between these fundamental mastitis control practices and desirable outcomes in the current study should not be taken as evidence that they provide no benefit.
 The potential exists for future studies with a larger number of farms enrolled to further characterize milk quality and udder health on bedded pack systems in the Northeastern US.
-Studies enrolling a larger number of bedded pack farms by covering a larger geographic area may have sufficient power to identify particular management factors which are beneficial on bedded packs specifically.
+Studies enrolling a larger number of bedded pack farms by covering a larger geographic area may have sufficient power to identify particular management factors which are beneficial on BP specifically.